madfuss/GettingAndCleaningData/README.md

 2. Extracting only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
-5. From the merged data set , creates a second, independent 'tidy data set' with the average of each variable for each activity and each subject.
+5. From the merged data set , creates a second, independent `tidy data set` with the average of each variable for each activity and each subject.
-6. Creating a R script name 'run_analysis.R' to implement objectives 1 - 5 as outlined above
+6. Creating a R script name `run_analysis.R` to implement objectives 1 - 5 as outlined above
 7. Providing documentation and support files (readme.md and codebook.md)